Quadrangular embeddings of complete graphs and the Even Map Color Theorem (with details): Background

-Similarly, a {\em triangulation} of a surface $\Si$ is an embedding of a graph in $\Si$ such that every face is bounded by a $3$-cycle.
-Triangular embeddings of simple graphs are always minimum genus embeddings.
-Conditions for the existence of triangular embeddings of complete graphs were determined as part of the well-known Map Color Theorem (see \cite{R}), which extended the Four Color Theorem to other surfaces.
-Subsequently there were a number of results providing lower bounds on the number of nonisomorphic triangular embeddings of $K_n$ for certain families of $n$; see for example \cite{BGGS, GGS, GK, KV}.
+The minimum genus of the complete graph $K_n$ and conditions for the existence of triangular embeddings of $K_n$ were determined as part of the well-known Map Color Theorem \cite{R}, which extended the Four Color Theorem to other surfaces.
+Subsequently there were a number of results showing existence of multiple triangular embeddings of certain complete graphs, such as \cite{AB92, LNW, Y70}, and then providing lower bounds on the number of nonisomorphic triangular embeddings of $K_n$ for certain families of $n$, such as \cite{BGGS, GGS, GK, KV}.

-Much less work has been done on quadrangular embeddings of complete graphs, which is our subject here.
-We begin with some simple observations.
-The first follows from Euler's formula and the fact that a quadrangulation with $m$ edges has $m/2$ faces.
-The second follows from the first, the fact that $m = \binom{n}{2}$ for $K_n$, and because $\chi(\Si)$ is an integer, which is even when $\Si$ is orientable.

-\begin{obs} \textup{(i)} If a connected graph $G$ with $n$ vertices and $m$ edges has a quadrangular embedding on a surface $\Si$, then $m = 2n-2\chi(\Si)$.